Back

 One area where hallucinations are dangerous and where specific data is available is Medical Diagnostics.
 If you prompt a general-purpose LLM like GPT-4, it will pull its response from various places, including websites that have old data or data that has not gone through a peer review.
 To overcome this, developers are creating RAG pipelines trained on vetted clinical data.

 In one example from Singapore General Hospital, researchers built a RAG system that provided preoperative guidelines to surgeons.
 They used Python frameworks, including LangChain and LlamaIndex, for the ingestion of the clinical data into chunks that were then indexed in a vector store.
+Since clinical data often contains sensitive data, it is crucial to implement strict access controls and privacy measures during ingestion and retrieval to ensure security and compliance.
 Multiple LLMs were added to the pipeline, including GPT 3.5, GPT 4.0, and Llama2.

 During testing against human responses to the same queries, they generated results in 15-20 seconds compared to 10 minutes for humans.
 The LLM-only accuracy was 80.1%.
 Adding a RAG pipeline bumped accuracy to 91.4%.
 Humans were accurate 86.3% of the time.
 The study concluded that with additional clinical data fed into the knowledge base, the accuracy can improve further.